 Quick Look: Day 466 of Operation, Russia Says It Repulsed a Major Ukrainian Offensive; What Can Old Tanks Do?

-Ukraine's strategic communications center yesterday did not directly address Russia's statement but said Moscow would "spread disinformation about the counterattack and losses of the Ukrainian army," according to Reuters.
+Ukraine's strategic communications center yesterday did not directly address Russia's statement but said that Moscow would "spread disinformation about the counterattack and losses of the Ukrainian army," according to Reuters.

-Image from a video dated June 4 shows military vehicles appearing to be on fire as Ukrainian forces destroy Russian positions in Donetsk province.
+Image from a video dated June 4 shows military vehicles appearing to be on fire as Ukrainian forces destroy Russian positions in Donetsk province

-Meanwhile, Vyacheslav Gladkov, governor of Russia's Belgorod region, which borders Ukraine, wrote on the Telegram messaging app early on June 5 that a drone attack had caused a fire at an energy infrastructure facility in the region, but there were no casualties, according to RT.
+Meanwhile, Vyacheslav Gladkov, governor of Russia's Belgorod region, which borders Ukraine, wrote on the Telegram messaging app early on June 5 that a drone attack caused a fire at an energy infrastructure facility in the region, but there were no casualties, according to RT.
 Amid the ongoing Russia-Ukraine conflict, NATO Secretary General Jens Stoltenberg said on June 4 that an agreement on Sweden's accession to NATO could be reached during the alliance's summit in Lithuania next month, according to Reuters.

 Source link